Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows: Conclusion

 \section{Conclusion}

-We develop a modified collocated-grid Immersed Boundary Method for Particle Resolved Simulations of polydisperse particles.
+We develop a modified particle-resolved simulation framework that combines the collocated-grid Immersed Boundary Method and colision models for polydisperse particles.
 An improved Immersed Boundary Method~\cite{Kempe2012-lp} is coupled with the fractional step method~\cite{Zang1994-ck} to solve the Navier Stokes equations.
-The method is shown to be second-order accurate in space and scales well on hundreds of processors on high-performance parallel computing platforms.
+The method is shown to be slightly higher than first-order accurate in space and scales well on hundreds of processors on high-performance parallel computing platforms.
 To enforce no-slip boundary conditions on particle surfaces, a tuning parameter, the number of outer forcing loops $n_f$, was introduced and calibrated based on experiments.
 The accuracy of fluid-particle interactions was validated against various test cases corresponding to a single particle settling in a periodic domain with different terminal settling velocities.
 These cases showed that the tuning parameter $n_f \ge 1$.
 Since the Immersed Boundary Method does not resolve the fluid-particle interactions when particles are very close to or in contact with one another, collision models are implemented to simulate the interactions between particles and flow.
 The normal contact model we implement is based on the adaptive collision time step model proposed by Kempe and Fr\"{o}hlich~~\cite{Kempe2012-pl} to remove the constraint resulting from the collision time-step size which is typically much smaller than the fluid time-step size.
 The tangential contact model utilizes a spring-dash-pot model~\cite{Biegert2017-ku} while the lubrication model is modified based on an algebraic relationship.
 To ensure accurate collisions between particles, specification of the minimum separation distance between particles, $\zeta_{min}$, is needed.
 Since $n_f$ affects both fluid-particle and particle-particle interactions, $n_f$ and $\zeta_{min}$ must be calibrated to reproduce experimental results of particle-wall interactions.
-The accuracy of the collision models is validated against experimental results of a single particle colliding with a wall, in which the rebound height of the particle matches the experimental rebound trajectories with tuning parameters $n_f=2$ and $\zeta_{min}=3.0\times 10^{-3}r_p$.
+The collision models are calibrated with experimental results of a single particle colliding with a wall, in which the rebound height of the particle matches the experimental rebound trajectories with tuning parameters $n_f=2$ and $\zeta_{min}=3.0\times 10^{-3}r_p$.
 Our results also show that a grid resolution of $d_p/h=20$ can produce results that closely match the experiments.
 These parameters represent a good balance between computational cost and accuracy.
-Finally, our collocated-grid method was used to simulated fluidized-bed expansion, demonstrating its capability in reproducing the power law relationship between superficial velocity and porosity.
+Finally, our collocated-grid simulation framework for polydispersed particles was used to simulate both monodispersed and bidispersed fluidized-bed expansion, demonstrating its capability in reproducing the power law relationship between superficial velocity and porosity.